What is Interactive Fiction?

 Adventure’s parser was originally written in FORTRAN, and was primitive by modern

-it could understand were in the form of an imperative verb and a single noun.
-The
+understand were in the form of an imperative verb and a single noun.
+The game had

-game had little narrative plot, being mainly a treasure hunt, but the fact that,
+little narrative plot, being mainly a treasure hunt, but the fact that, unlike many

-unlike many of its successors and imitators, it was based on a real cave system by
+of its successors and imitators, it was based on a real cave system by an author who

 The most significant successor and imitator of "Adventure"